 Attend college fairs either in person or virtually.
 These events bring groups of colleges together so you can efficiently meet admissions counselors from several colleges.
-Introduce yourself to the person representing the college, ask a quick question or two, leave your contact information and get theirs.
+Introduce yourself to the person representing the college, ask a quick question, leave your contact information and get theirs.

 7. Attend Events at or for Your High School

-Admissions counselors may visit your high school in person, or host a virtual conversation just for students at your high school or in your area.
-These are almost always hosted by the admissions person for your area, who is also likely to be the first reader of your application and your advocate in the admissions office.
+Admissions counselors may visit your high school in person or host a virtual conversation just for students at your high school or in your area.
+The admissions person almost always hosts these for your area, who is also likely to be the first reader of your application and your advocate in the admissions office.
 Try to prioritize attending these events, as they may allow you to make a personal connection to the most important person (for you) at that college.

 8. Attend Local Events

 Beyond college fairs, individual colleges or small groups of colleges may host events in your local area.
-You will learn about these by reading the emails you receive, or perhaps from your high school.
+You will learn about these by reading your emails or perhaps from your high school.
 As with #7, these are likely to be hosted by the admissions counselor responsible for handling applications from your high school.